 At The Urban Child Institute, Katy is Director of Education and Dissemination and currently serves on several nonprofit boards and community advisory committees.

-Scott Wilson is the Director of Technology and Special Projects for The Institute.
+Scott Wilson is the Director of Marketing and Technology for The Institute.
+In addition to developing and executing the organization's communication strategy, his department deploys and maintains the website and network technology utilized by The Institute.
 Formerly the Director of Data, Scott was responsible for the publication of the annual "State Of The Children In Memphis And Shelby County" as well as overseeing the collection, organization and storage of data for the Institute.
-Currently, his department deploys and maintains the website and network technology utilized by The Institute.
-Additionally, the CANDLE research project at the University of Tennessee and our work with the Neighborhood Christian Center's Operation Smart Child project are his responsibility.
 Prior to joining The Institute, he owned and operated two businesses after more than 13 years in management positions at FedEx.
+He also writes regularly about Leadership, Technology at scottkwilson.com.

 Marc Goodman-Bryan is a Research Associate at The Urban Child Institute.
 He earned a B.A. in Philosophy from The University of Memphis in 2004 and a Master's Degree in Political Science from the University of Memphis in 2008.
-He has been with TUCI since 2008, and has contributed to numerous policy briefs and to The State of Children in Memphis and Shelby County: Data Book IV.
+He has been with The Institute since 2008, and has contributed to numerous policy briefs and to The State of Children in Memphis and Shelby County: Data Book.
 His research interests include the effects of parenting style, family structure, and child care quality on child well-being.
 Other recent work examines topics such as infant mortality, educational achievement gaps, and emergent literacy.

 As the Principal Investigator for the CANDLE study, Fran's experience as a researcher in the field of health sciences is wide-ranging, from genomewide SNP genotyping and DNA methylation to nutrition epidemiology.
 With more than 100 peer-reviewed publications to her credit, Frances is currently a Professor in the Department of Preventive Medicine, Division of Biostatistics and Epdemiology at the University of Tennessee Health Science Center in Memphis, Tennessee.

 Originally from western Pennsylvania, Frances holds an M.S. from Boston University and a Dr.P.H. from the University of North Carolina, Chapel Hill.
-In addition to managing her demanding research and professorial schedules, Fran is married and a devoted mother of two.
+In addition to managing her demanding research and professorial schedules, Fran is a gifted chocolatier and a devoted mother of two.

 Katherine received her Bachelor of Arts degree in German from Rhodes College and her Masters of Science degree in social work from the University of Tennessee.
 She has coordinated several research projects including Screening for Social, Communicative and Behavioral Problems in the Schools (University of Colorado), Availability of Hepatitis B Vaccine for High-Risk Adolescents (University of Rochester), and The Evaluation of Fetal and Infant Mortality Review (FIMR) Programs Nationwide (Johns Hopkins University).